tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

 # Deterministic Policy Gradient Algorithms
 * David Silver et al
+* Proceedings of the 31st International Conference on Machine Learning, Beijing, China, 2014

 ## problem
 * computing the stochastic policy gradient may require more samples, especially if the action space has many dimensions.

-## idea: deterministic policy gradients
+## idea: deterministic policy gradients (theorem 1)
 * vs stochastic case
   * In the stochastic case: the policy gradient integrates over both state and action spaces,
   * in the deterministic case: it only integrates over the state space.